Conservation and Improvement of Adequate Working Environment

 In the future, as Japanese society continues to be characterized by a low birthrate and further aging, the securing of human resources is expected to become increasingly difficult.
 Not only does our Group see the employment of senior citizens as one measure to alleviate the labor shortage, but we aim to improve our capacity for sustained business growth by enabling outstanding elderly people to display their skills and know-how.

-State of Rehiring of Elderly Employees (FY 2023, domestic companies)
+State of Rehiring of Elderly Employees (Fiscal 2024, GS Yuasa International Ltd.)

 Classification Number of rehired employees